samadhicsec/threatware-docs/docs/source/threatware.md

 # Installation

+## CLI

 threatware requires a recent version of `python` (3.9 or above, and you should have `pip` installed as well ([instructions](https://pip.pypa.io/en/stable/installation/))) and that a recent version of `git` is installed ([instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).
 You may also want to consider installing threatware in a [virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-and-using-virtual-environments)

 `python3 -m pip install threatware`

+Run `threatware convert -s abc -d 123`, this will fail, but the configuration will be downloaded (from this [repo](https://github.com/samadhicsec/threatware-config)).

+Run `threatware -h` to see command line options.

+## AWS Lambda

+threatware on AWS Lambda requires uploading a docker image for the lambda function to execute, setting authentication credentials in AWS Secrets Manager, and configuring API Gatewat to invoke the lambda (as well as a bunch of IAM configuration).
+Full instructions on the installation can be found in [](./configure/installation.md#aws-lambda).

+## Configuration

+See [](./configure/configuration.md) for details on how to setup the configuration location and files required by threatware

+See [](./configure/authentication.md) for details on how to configure authentication for threatware so it can access Confluence, Google Docs, and git.

+See [](./configure/management.md) for details on how to setup a storage location to store threat model management data.

 # Download